-The Contractor shall be working in and around existing buildings which is occupied.
-Do not enter buildings without prior approval of the Contracting Officer.
+The Contractor shall be working in and around xisting building which are occupied.
+Do not enter the buildings without prior approval of the Contracting Officer.

 The existing buildings and their contents shall be kept secure at all times.
-Provide temporary fences and closures as required to maintain security of the building during construction and as directed by the Contracting Officer.
+Provide temporary closures as required to maintain security as directed by the Contracting Officer.

-Provide dust partitions and dust covers and protective enclosures to protect all areas of construction located in the building.
+Provide dust covers or protective enclosures to protect existing work that remains and Government material located in the buldings during the construction period.